“You choose the wrong path,” the Zinji guide, named Dagior, said as he glanced at me.

 “Yunai magic,” she grumbled.
 “Ayla’s blade did more than cut.
 The horse’s wounds won’t heal.
 I’m so sorry, Sionis, there’s nothing I can do.”

 “All I have left of Marjan is in this horse,” I said, desperate.
 “Please.
 We have to save it.”

 “There may be something we can do,” Evanor said.
 “Quick, take my hand, Sionis.”

 I did.
 I held on.
 The world around us spun out of existence, and then it snapped back, with us in another place.
 I knew a long range teleportation spell when I saw one, and Evanor had just taken us a fairly large distance.
 The cold stone of the Keep had been replaced with ornate cobblestone, and I realized where we were.

 The priests said nothing.
-They leaned over the animal and went to working, weaving all kinds of spells while the Kirin Tor attempted to remove whatever curses the Lich King’s blade had done.
+They leaned over the animal and went to work, weaving all kinds of spells in an attempt to remove whatever curses the Yunai blade had done.

 Another priest arrived, this one looking younger, and they approached me.